sammcardle30/Error-mitigated-digital-quantum-simulation/README.md

 'make'

-'./VQE'
+'./VQE Distance JobID'

 to run the file.
+(Distance is the interatomic separation, and JobID is an identifier that is different for every simulation.
+I used the Slurm Job ID for my simulations.
+These variables ensure random seeding for each run.)

 # Hamiltonian data